Ama Dablam Base Camp Trek - 8 Days Itinerary and Cost

 Trek Season and Weather Conditions

 The popular time to do the Ama Dablam trek is during spring (March to May) and autumn (September to November).
 These seasons have stable weather and the best mountain views, making for a more comfortable and scenic slog walk.
-In spring (March to May), the weather is mild, rhododendrons bloom, and the trails are colorful and lively.
-In autumn, days are typically warm, reaching up to 25°C, with colder nights that can fall to around -10°C.
+In spring (March to May), the weather is mild, rhododendrons bloom, and the trails are colourful and lively.
+In autumn, days are typically warm, reaching up to 25°C, with colder nights that can fall to around -10°C. During winter (December–February) The weather is cold, especially at higher altitudes, and some trails may be icy or snowy.
+Fewer trekkers visit, making it quiet and peaceful.
+In Nepal, from June to August is also the rainy season; the path is a little slippery and wet

 Flight Delays